 If a driver has endorsements on his/her CDL, additional information in the DQF will have to be maintained, such as background history check and extra insurance for things like hazardous cargo.

-If you have any questions about the Motive fleet management platform, call at (844) 257-6396.
+Request a demo to see how the Motive fleet management platform can help with compliance, or call us at (844) 257-6396.
 Our 24/7 customer support team is always available to help you.